datalad-handbook/book/docs/basics/101-105-install.rst

 .. index:: ! datalad command; clone
+.. index:: ! datalad command; install

+There are two commands that can be used to obtain a dataset: :command:`datalad install` (:manpage:`datalad-install` manual),and :command:`datalad clone` (:manpage:`datalad-clone` manual).
+Throughout this handbook, we will use :command:`datalad clone` to obtain datasets.
+The command has a less complex structure and slightly simplified behavior, but a hidden section in section :ref:`sharelocal1` will elaborate on the differences between the two commands.
-Let's clone the longnow podcasts in this new directory:
+Let's install the longnow podcasts in this new directory with :command:`datalad clone`.
-Getting a clone of an existing dataset is done with the :command:`datalad clone` command (:manpage:`datalad-clone` manual).

 - The command takes a location of an existing dataset to clone.
 This *source* can be a URL or a path to a local directory, or an SSH server [#f1]_.
-The dataset to be cloned lives on :term:`GitHub`, at `https://github.com/datalad-datasets/longnow-podcasts.git <https://github.com/datalad-datasets/longnow-podcasts.git>`_, and we can give its GitHub URL as the  first positional argument.
+The dataset to be installed lives on :term:`GitHub`, at `https://github.com/datalad-datasets/longnow-podcasts.git <https://github.com/datalad-datasets/longnow-podcasts.git>`_, and we can give its GitHub URL as the  first positional argument.
-- Optionally, the command also takes a second positional path as an argument -- to the *destination*, i.e., a path to where we want to clone the dataset to -- in this case it is ``recordings/longnow``.
+- Optionally, the command also takes a second positional path as an argument -- to the *destination*, i.e., a path to where we want to install the dataset to -- in this case it is ``recordings/longnow``.
-- Because we are cloning a dataset (the podcasts) into an existing dataset (the ``DataLad-101`` dataset), we also supply a ``-d/--dataset`` flag to the command.
+- Because we are installing a dataset (the podcasts) into an existing dataset (the ``DataLad-101`` dataset), we also supply a ``-d/--dataset`` flag to the command.
-  This specifies the dataset to perform the operation on, and allows us to clone the podcasts as a *subdataset* of ``DataLad-101``.
+  This specifies the dataset to perform the operation on, and allows us to install the podcasts as a *subdataset* of ``DataLad-101``.
 Because we are in the root of the ``DataLad-101`` dataset, the pointer to the dataset is a ``.`` (which is Unix' way for saying "current directory").